sischkg/xfer-limit/README.md

 # Xfer-Limit Patches

-These patches provide the limitation of AXFR data size for "Bind", "NSD", "knotDNS".
+These patches provide the limitation of AXFR data size for "Bind", "NSD", "knotDNS", PowerDNS.

 ## Usage